cds 1.4.0

 Returns true if val is placed into the set, false otherwise.

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 template<typename Func >